1,000+ Opportunities

 LEAPGrant@dca. nj. gov FY 2025 Local Recreation Improvement Grant (LRIG) School Regionalization Efficiency Program (SREP) American Rescue Plan Firefighter Grant (ARPFFG) FY 2023 Lead Grant Assistance Program (LGAP)

-Based on current listing details, eligibility includes: Counties, municipalities, school districts, county colleges, authorities, and fire districts in New Jersey.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Counties, municipalities, school districts, county colleges, authorities, and fire districts in New Jersey.
+Confirm the full requirements in the official notice before applying.